Rrh1999/Todotest/README.md

 - Projects can be closed when no open tasks reference them; closed projects are hidden from task forms.
 - Project list displays whether open tasks are allocated and only offers the close button when none are open.
 - Toast notifications appear when projects or tasks are added or modified.
-- Data is persisted in `data.json` by default or in MongoDB when `MONGO_URI` is provided.
+- Data is persisted in `data.json` so your tasks survive between restarts.